 More than 90 years old, these two originals – before Disney – are still heart-warming, tender, and priceless.
 While giving the Disney version of Winnie the Pooh a special place in your home, don’t neglect these treasures.

 One of the current favorites for my oldest grandson, the sweet story of a Little Blue Truck that knows the true meaning of friendship, helpfulness, and forgiveness, is one I suspect he will soon memorize!
 There are several more books in the series, all worth your child’s time.

 An engaging storyline with a mouse who doesn’t want to lose his strawberry to the big hungry bear!
+This book is frequently chosen by my grandsons!
 Interest is kept high by involving the reader in the story.
 A perennial favorite.

 Starring a baby boy – who grows throughout the book – and his mother, I read and reread this book to my boys countless times.
 It is a testimony to the power of love and the bond between mother and child.
 Additionally, the oft-repeated phrase, “Love you forever, like you for always, as long as you’re living, my baby you’ll be,” is one that young children learn by heart quickly and love to ‘read’ it with you.

 Jan Brett’s books are simply beautiful.
 The artwork by itself will engross you and your children for a delightfully long time.
 The Mitten is Jan Brett’s retelling of a Ukrainian folktale.
 The Hat, a companion but original story, is equally charming.
 I love all her books and own most of them!

 The Monster at the End of This Book, by Jon Stone